Local Government Energy Audit

 Incentives Up To 100% of the Cost

-Participants will select from a list of pre-qualified auditing firms who will follow the strict parameters of New Jersey's Clean Energy Program and deliver an investment grade audit.
+Participants will select from a list of pre-qualified auditing firms who will follow the strict parameters of New Jersey's Clean Energy Program and deliver an energy audit.
 The Program will subsidize 100% of the cost of the audit.

 More information about the New Jersey Division of Purchase and Property State Contract (T-2545) and the selected firms is available here.

 When your audit is complete, you'll have a list of recommended, cost-effective energy efficiency measures and facility upgrades that will reduce operating expenses and, in many cases, improve the health and productivity of the buildings' occupants.
 Of course, most of those measures will be eligible for additional incentives available through the NJ SmartStart Buildings Program, Direct Install or Pay for Performance.

 Applicants may receive support from New Jersey's Clean Energy Program representatives to help them take advantage of incentives on equipment upgrades performed after the audit.

 To ensure the opportunity for participation by many public school districts throughout the state, this program is subject to an incentive cap of $100,000 per fiscal year, per agency.